makerdao/dss-crop-join/README.md

 possible to game rewards through e.g. `join($$$); flux(me, me2, $$$); flee($$$)`.

 However, recipients of auction proceeds will need the appropriate `stake` if they wish to exit.
-The winner of a collateral auction claims their collateral via `flip.deal`.
+The winner of a collateral auction receives their collateral via `clip.take`.
 This increases their collateral balance, but not their `stake`. `tack` allows this stake to be acquired, from other users that have an excess of stake.